 How your personal information will be used.

-We will use the personal information we collect to provide legal advice and perform legal services for our clients, for administrative and billing purposes, to meet our statutory and legal obligations and for limited marketing purposes, such as providing updated details and information about the firm and our services or details of developments in the law.
+We will use the personal information we collect to provide legal advice and perform legal services, for administrative and billing purposes, to meet our statutory and legal obligations and for limited marketing purposes, such as providing updated details and information about the firm and our services or details of developments in the law.
 If you do not wish to receive information about our firm or services or about legal developments, you can let us know by sending our Privacy Officer a message by post, fax or e-mail at any of the addresses set out below.

 Will my personal information be disclosed to a third party?

-Personal information we collect from our clients is kept confidential but will be used and disclosed to others where necessary in the course of providing legal services to our clients for the purposes for which it is collected.
+Personal information we collect from you is kept confidential but will be used and disclosed to others where necessary in the course of providing legal services for the purposes for which it is collected.
 For example: in a property transaction, we may need to disclose your personal information to a real estate agent, to the buyer or seller’s solicitor, to your bank or to your accountant or financial adviser.
 In a Court case, we may need to disclose your personal information to a barrister briefed to represent you, to other experts or service providers engaged to help in your case, or to the other parties involved in the case or their lawyers.

 How you can access your personal information.

 You can ask for access to your personal information we hold, except in circumstances where access may be denied under the Privacy Act or other law.
 Examples of these circumstances are:

 - where providing access will pose an unreasonable impact on the privacy of another individual;